Canada–China relations: Gradual souring

-Canada blocks the sale of Aecon

 In May 2018, the Trudeau government blocked the sale of the construction company that built the CN Tower, Aecon, to a Chinese state-owned enterprise (SOE), CCCC International Holding (CCCI), for $1.5 billion.
 The CCCI is the investment arm of China Communications Construction Company (CCCC), 64% of which is owned by the Chinese government.
 The purchase of Aecon had already received shareholder approval, judicial approval, and clearance from the competition regulator.
 The sale was terminated under section 25.3 of the Investment Canada Act by Minister of Innovation, Science and Economic Development Navdeep Bains.
 John Beck, the president and CEO of Aecon, said that he was disappointed by the termination.
 Conservative MP Tony Clement was worried about SOE purchases of Canadian companies:

-USMCA Poison Pill

-On 1 October 2018, the Trudeau government agreed on the USMCA, a trade deal agreement, with Donald Trump, who had made it contingent on securing a new type of poison pill with both Canada and Mexico.
+On 1 October 2018, the Trudeau government agreed on the United States–Mexico–Canada Agreement (USMCA), a trade deal agreement, with Donald Trump, who had made it contingent on securing a new type of poison pill with both Canada and Mexico.
 One example in the USMCA is Clause 32.10, which requires both countries to notify the US "if either intends to enter trade talks with a non-market economy."
 If the US administration is dissatisfied with the content of the trade agreement, it can then abrogate the USMCA.
 State-owned enterprises (SOEs) are another focus of US concern in the USMCA, which slows China's move to dominance because the Chinese modus operandi is founded upon SOEs.

-Drug traffickers

 On 14 January 2019, Canadian Robert Lloyd Schellenberg had his 15-year drug smuggling prison sentence escalated to a death sentence, resulting in Canada issuing a travel warning on "the risk of arbitrary enforcement of local laws."
 China, in turn, issued its own travel advisory, which cited "arbitrary detention" at request of a "third-party country."

-In July 2019, Mainland Chinese authorities detained a Canadian student, who had been accused, along with more than two dozen others, of being in a drug trafficking gang.
+In July 2019, mainland Chinese authorities detained a Canadian student, who had been accused, along with more than two dozen others, of being in a drug trafficking gang.